freeletics/khonshu/README.md

 anvil  'com.freeletics.mad:whetstone-compiler:0.7.1'

 implementation 'com.freeletics.mad:whetstone-runtime:0.7.1'
-// when using composables
+// when using Compose UI
 implementation 'com.freeletics.mad:whetstone-runtime-compose:0.7.1'
-// when using fragments (even if these contain composables) implementation 'com.freeletics.mad:whetstone-runtime-fragment:0.7.1'
+// when using fragments (even if these contain Compose UI) implementation 'com.freeletics.mad:whetstone-runtime-fragment:0.7.1'

 // for the integration with Navigator implementation 'com.freeletics.mad:whetstone-navigation:0.7.1'
-// for the integration with Navigator - when using composables implementation 'com.freeletics.mad:whetstone-navigation-compose:0.7.1'
+// for the integration with Navigator - when using Compose UI implementation 'com.freeletics.mad:whetstone-navigation-compose:0.7.1'
-// for the integration with Navigator - when using fragments (even if these contain composables) implementation 'com.freeletics.mad:whetstone-navigation-fragment:0.7.1'
+// for the integration with Navigator - when using fragments (even if these contain Compose UI) implementation 'com.freeletics.mad:whetstone-navigation-fragment:0.7.1'
 ```